Jenny de Vasson: Biography

 Following the onset of World War I, she and her family retired to Berry, where she focused on photographing the rural villagers.
 Photography was always treated as a pleasurable passion, for her friends and family, rather than a conscious artistic process.
 She died, unmarried, at the age of forty-seven, from a heart condition.

 In her will, she requested that all her writings, drawings, and everything that could be linked to an artistic activity, be destroyed after her death.
 She omitted to mention her photographs, because she considered them to be memories, not creative works.
 A large number were destroyed, however, during World War II, when her parents' home in Versailles was looted.

 The ones that survived, approximately 5,000 glass plates, albums and prints, were stored in cupboards at the family home in Fougerolles, which was once part of the Abbey of Varennes.
-They were discovered in the early 1980s by the photographer, Jean-Marc Zaorski, while working in Berry.
+They were discovered in the early 1980s by the photographer, Jean-Marc Zaorski, while he was working in Berry.
 He and three co-authors promoted her work in the book, Jenny de Vasson, une femme photographe au début du siècle, published in 1982 by Éditions Herscher.